 Under our certificate of incorporation, we are authorized to issue 550,000,000 shares of common stock, 250,000,000 shares of class A common stock and 200,000,000 shares of preferred stock.
 As of December 1, 2000, 32,395,500 shares of common stock were issued and outstanding, 147,604,500 shares of class A common stock, all of which are owned by Xcel Energy, were issued and outstanding, and no shares of preferred stock were issued and outstanding.
-No other classes of capital stock are authorized under our certificate of 63
+No other classes of capital stock are authorized under our certificate of incorporation.
+The issued and outstanding shares of common stock and class A common stock are duly authorized, validly issued, fully paid and non-assessable.
+23